XRPLF/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-payment-channels.md

 ## 5. The payee verifies the claims.

-You can verify claims using the [channel_verify method][].
+You can verify claims using the [channel_verify method](../../references/http-websocket-apis/public-api-methods/payment-channel-methods/channel_verify.md).
 The payee should confirm that the amount of the claim is equal to or greater than the total price of goods and services provided.
 (Since the amount is cumulative, this is the total price of all goods and services bought so far.)

 Example of using `channel_verify` with the JSON-RPC API: